nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Care Organizations
 ******************

-The DID documents of your care organizations you (as a vendor) want expose on the Nuts network need to be associated with your vendor's DID document through the ``NutsComm`` endpoint.
+The DID documents of your care organizations you (as a vendor) want to expose on the Nuts network need to be associated with your vendor's DID document through the ``NutsComm`` endpoint.
 Its recommended to register the actual ``NutsComm`` endpoint on your vendor DID document (as explained in the previous section), and register a reference to this endpoint on the DID documents of your vendor's care organizations: